suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Component Identifier {#manifest-element-component-identifier}

 In a device with more than one storage subsystem, a storage identifier is insufficient to identify where and how to store a payload.
-To resolve this, a component identifier indicates which part of the storage architecture is targeted by the payload.
+To resolve this, a component identifier indicates to which part of the storage subsystem the payload shall be placed.

-This element is OPTIONAL to implement and only necessary in devices with multiple storage subsystems.

-N.B.
-A serialization MAY choose to combine Component Identifier and [Storage Location](#maniest-element-storage-location)
+A serialization may choose to combine Component Identifier and [Storage Location](#maniest-element-storage-location).

+This element is OPTIONAL.

 Implements: [REQ.USE.MFST.COMPONENT](#req-use-mfst-component)

 ## Payload Indicator {#manifest-element-payload-indicator}

 This element provides the information required for the device to acquire the payload.
+This functionality is only needed when the target device does not intrinsically know where to find the payload.

 This can be encoded in several ways:

 * One URI
 * A list of URIs
 * A prioritised list of URIs
 * A list of signed URIs

-This element is OPTIONAL to implement and only needed when the target device does not intrinsically know where to find the payload.

-N.B.
-Devices will typically require URIs.
+This element is OPTIONAL.

 Implements: [REQ.SEC.AUTH.REMOTE_LOC](#req-sec-authenticated-remote-payload)

 ## Payload Digests {#manifest-element-payload-digest}

 This element contains one or more digests of one or more payloads.
 This allows the target device to ensure authenticity of the payload(s).
-A manifest format MUST provide a mechanism to select one payload from a list based on system parameters, such as Execute-In-Place Installation Address.
+A manifest format must provide a mechanism to select one payload from a list based on system parameters, such as Execute-In-Place Installation Address.

-This element is REQUIRED to be implemented and necessary to ensure the authenticity and integrity of the payload.
-Support for more than one digest is OPTIONAL to implement in a recipient device.
+This element is REQUIRED.
+Support for more than one digest is OPTIONAL.

 Implements: [REQ.SEC.AUTHENTIC](#req-sec-authentic), [REQ.USE.IMG.SELECT](#req-use-img-select)

 ## Size {#manifest-element-size}

-The size of the payload in bytes.

-Variable-size storage locations MUST be set to exactly the size listed in this element.

-This element is REQUIRED to be implemented and informs the target device how big of a payload to expect.
+The size of the payload in bytes, which informs the target device how big of a payload to expect.
 Without it, devices are exposed to some classes of denial of service attack.

+This element is REQUIRED.

 Implements: [REQ.SEC.AUTH.EXEC](#req-sec-authentic-execution)

 ## Manifest Envelope Element: Signature {#manifest-element-signature}

-The Signature element MUST contain all the information necessary to cryptographically verify the contents of the manifest against a root of trust.
+The Signature element contains all the information necessary to protect the contents of the manifest against modification and to offer authentication of the signer.
 Because the Signature element authenticates the manifest, it cannot be contained within the manifest.
 Instead, the manifest is either contained within the signature element, or the signature element is a member of the Manifest Envelope and bundled with the manifest.

-The Signature element MUST support multiple signers and multiple signing algorithms.
-It is OPTIONAL for a serialization to authenticate multiple manifests with a single Signature element.

-This element is REQUIRED to be implemented in non-dependency manifests and represents the foundation of all security properties of the manifest.
-Manifests, which are included as dependencies by another manifests, SHOULD include a signature so that the recipient can distinguish between different actors with different permissions.
+The Signature element represents the foundation of all security properties of the manifest.
+Manifests, which are included as dependencies by another manifests, should include a signature so that the recipient can distinguish between different actors with different permissions.

-The design of the manifest security framework MUST NOT rely on channel security.
-Where public key operations require too many resources, the use of message authentication codes is RECOMMENDED with a per-device symmetric key.
+The Signature element must support multiple signers and multiple signing algorithms.
+A manifest format may allow multiple manifests to be covered by a single Signature element.

+This element is REQUIRED in non-dependency manifests.

 Implements: [REQ.SEC.AUTHENTIC](#req-sec-authentic), [REQ.SEC.RIGHTS](#req-sec-rights), [REQ.USE.MFST.MULTI_AUTH](#req-use-mfst-multi-auth)

-## Additional installation instructions {#manifest-element-additional-install-info}
+## Additional Installation Instructions {#manifest-element-additional-install-info}

-Machine-readable instructions that the device should execute when processing the manifest.
+Additional installation instructions are machine-readable commands the device should execute when processing the manifest.
 This information is distinct from the information necessary to process a payload.
 Additional installation instructions include information such as update timing (for example, install only on Sunday, at 0200), procedural considerations (for example, shut down the equipment under control before executing the update), pre- and post-installation steps (for example, run a script).
 Other installation instructions could include requesting user confirmation before installing.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.MFST.PRE_CHECK](#req-use-mfst-pre-check)